glesica/missing-course/assignments/graduate-project.md

 Take a look at the list of [topics](../topics/) if you need inspiration.

+## Project Scope

+Your project should be decidedly non-trivial.
+The expectation is that it should take around 40 hours of effort on your part.

+For example, a research student might decide to add a test suite to their application which would likely include all of the following:

+  - Unit tests using an appropriate library
+  - Functional tests using shell scripts
+  - Test isolation using Docker container
+  - Performance regression tests using an appropriate tool
+  - Continuous integration to ensure tests are run

+The above represent a significant body of work that would benefit the student's project and call upon a broad cross section of the topics covered in this course.

 ## Proposal

 Email the instructor with an outline of your proposal.
 You will then meet with